 Cross stitch pattern from Shakespeare's Peddler featuring a sampler with the phrase "Lord loft thou up the light of thy countenance upon us.
 January 9th 1847.
 Thee will I love O Lord my strength.
 My fortress is the Lord.
 My rock and he that doth to me deliverance afford.
-My God my strength...
+My God my strength whom...
 Read more

 Cross stitch pattern from Antique Needleworkers featuring a lovely sampler!